 The position that future productivity growth is likely to be slower than the historical average observed prior to 2007 rests primarily on the argument that the pace of technological innovation has slowed.
-Its main proponent, Robert J. Gordon, argues that the unusually rapid pace of technological innovation observed in 1920-1970 period resulted from the invention of several general-purpose technologies, such as electricity and the internal combustion engine, that dramatically boosted productivity.
-He argues that similarly powerful general-purpose technologies have not been invented since the 1970s and are not likely to be invented in the near future.
+Its main proponent, Robert J. Gordon, has argued that the unusually rapid pace of technological innovation observed in 1920-1970 period resulted from the invention of several general-purpose technologies, such as electricity and the internal combustion engine, that dramatically boosted productivity.
+He argued that similarly powerful general-purpose technologies have not been invented since the 1970s and are not likely to be invented in the near future.
 This explains the productivity slowdown in recent decades and suggests slower productivity growth in the future.
+24

-Additionally, Robert J. Gordon, Dale W. Jorgenson, and others argue that some of the past productivity growth was driven by improvements in labor quality owning to the rising educational attainment of the labor force.
-However, as Jorgenson notes, "average levels of educational attainment remain high for people entering the labor force, but will no longer increase."
-As a result, rising average educational attainment will gradually disappear as a source of productivity growth.
+Additionally, Robert J. Gordon, Dale W. Jorgenson, and others contend that some of the past productivity growth was driven by improvements in labor quality owning to the rising educational attainment of the labor force.
+However, as Jorgenson noted, "average levels of educational attainment remain high for people entering the labor force, but will no longer increase."
+As a result, rising average educational attainment will gradually disappear as a source of productivity growth.25

 The opposing view holds that productivity growth will rebound in the future owing to new technologies evolving at a pace at least as fast as in the past.
-Proponents of this view, primarily Erik Brynjolfsson and his co-authors, point to artificial intelligence and machine learning as the new general-purpose technology that will result in a return to faster productivity growth in the future.
-They argue that slow productivity growth in the recent past is not a predictor of future productivity growth.
-In fact, as new technology is being developed, new investments required to fully realize the transformative potential of the new technology are being made, and
+Proponents of this view, primarily Erik Brynjolfsson and his co-authors, have pointed to artificial intelligence and machine learning as the new general-purpose technology that will result in a return to faster productivity growth in the future.
+They contend that slow productivity growth in the recent past is not a predictor of future productivity growth.
+In fact, as new technology is being developed, new investments required to fully realize the transformative potential of the new technology are being made, and complementary innovations are being undertaken, one should expect productivity growth to be slow-until the effects of the new technology begin to spread across the economy.26